CHATS-lab/KokoMind/README.md

 ## Acknowledgement

 We would like to thank [Yejin Choi](https://homes.cs.washington.edu/~yejin/) from UW, [Louis-Philippe Morency](https://www.cs.cmu.edu/~morency/) from CMU, [Jason Weston](https://scholar.google.com/citations?user=lMkTx0EAAAAJ&hl=en) from Meta, and [Diyi Yang](https://cs.stanford.edu/~diyiy/) from Stanford for their enlightening dialogues and constructive inputs.
-The theoretical foundation of KokoMind is based on Liang's PhD research with [Song-Chun Zhu](https://zhusongchun.net/) from Peking University, Tsinghua University and Beijing Institute for General Artificial Intelligence (BIGAI) and [YingNian Wu](https://scholar.google.com/citations?user=7k_1QFIAAAAJ&hl=en) from UCLA.
+The theoretical foundation of KokoMind is based on Liang's PhD research with [Song-Chun Zhu](https://zhusongchun.net/) from Peking University, Tsinghua University and Beijing Institute for General Artificial Intelligence (BIGAI) and [Ying Nian Wu](https://scholar.google.com/citations?user=7k_1QFIAAAAJ&hl=en) from UCLA.

 ## Citation